Famondir/Music-Suite/README.md

 staff_batch = pyglet.graphics.Batch()
 ```

-Another place where I like to use not so clear variables isin loops.
+Another place where I tend to use variable names which don't show a clear intention is in loops.
 For simple integer variables I like to use `i`, `j`, `k`.
 But then it comes to an end and `i` and `j` look somewhat similar.
-And I used `s` for a string iterator.
+And I used `s` for a string iterator in my code.
 Lets fix this right now:

 ```python
 # bad